 This post contains affiliate links.

-Back in 2013, I was introduced to conceptual crochet, and I worked on what has become my favorite super-cold-weather-go-to scarf: my temperature scarf.
 (You can get the free crochet pattern here, or you can buy the ad-free PDF version on Craftsy.
 This 7-page booklet includes an overview of temperature crochet projects and tips for planning your own crochet temperature scarf, along with a customizable planning chart/color key and a free crochet pattern for a temperature scarf.)

 But first, what’s a temperature project anyway?